AOEpeople/aoe_technology_radar/data/radar/2017-03-01/imgix.md

 Especially when dealing with user-generated uploads, it is getting hard to create different versions for any supported device and breakpoint of your web page.
 Doing this manually is hardly an option.

-At AOE, we decided to use imgix as an image processing service for some projects to solve this problem.
+At DCX, we decided to use imgix as an image processing service for some projects to solve this problem.
 The benefits of imgix are the simple API to create responsive images in real-time as well as the fast delivery over their CDN.